Oliveriver/5d-diplomacy-with-multiverse-time-travel/README.md

 Steps:

 * Navigate to the `server` directory.
-* Copy `appsettings.json` to a new file, `appsettings.Development.json`, and inside the new file, replace `DATABASE_CONNECTION_STRING` with the connection string for your active database instance.
+* Copy `appsettings.json` to a new file, `appsettings.Development.json`, and inside the new file, replace `DATABASE_CONNECTION_STRING` with the connection string for the active database instance.
 * Run `dotnet build`.
 * Run `dotnet ef database update`.
 * Run `dotnet run` to start the server.